AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

   and 400,000 GBs of compute time (duration)
 * Event-Driven: functions get invoked by AWS when needed
 * Easy monitoring through AWS CloudWatch
-* Lambda Container Image: ECS and Fargate is preferred over this
+* Lambda Container Image: ECS and Fargate is preferred over this LCI
+* Used to create thumbnails for images uploaded to S3, or to run a serverless cron job

 ### Amazon API Gateway
 * a serverless API